-Some signs of roof damage can be difficult to detect.
-If your home has an asphalt shingle roof, understanding granule loss and knowing how to detect it are paramount to monitor the health of your roof.
-Here is what you should know about asphalt shingle granule loss.
+Some signs of roof damage and roof granule loss can be difficult to detect.
+If your home in Colorado Springs has an asphalt shingle roof, understanding granule loss and knowing how to detect it are paramount to monitoring the health of your roof.
+Here is what you should know about asphalt shingle or roof granule loss.

 What Are Shingle Granules?